vector-kerr/avorion-navigation-mod/README.md

 * Yet to add multi-waypoint and/or navigation path feature
 * Yet to add in-space-ui marker pointing to target sector

+## Installation
+Copy the files from `src/scripts` here to the corresponding folders in `Avorion/data/scripts` in your Avorion installation path.

+No existing files are overwritten so you should not experience any conflicts.

+## Setup
+Once you have installed the files, you will also need to add permissions to execute the `/navigate` command.
+This is done on a per-galaxy basis.
+To make this change (probably while your galaxy isn't running):

+1. Find the save folder for your galaxy (e.g., on Windows, %appdata%/Avorion/galaxies/<your_galaxy_name)
+2. Make a backup copy of `admin.xml`, just in case :)
+3. Edit the `admin.xml` file with a plain text editor such as [Notepad++](https://notepad-plus-plus.org/)
+4. Under the `/Administration/administration/defaultAuthorizationGroup/commands` element, add the following new command: `<command name="navigate" />`
+5. Save and exit

 ## Usage
 Invoke `/navigate` in the chat window to set your Faction's waypoint to your current sector.